madhapranay/INT301/README.md

 By following these steps, you can use Wireshark to determine the operating system being used on a network by analyzing the TTL values of the captured packets.</p>
 <img src="Screenshot (8).png" alt="Finding Operating System Using Time To Live" >
+___
+<h3>Finding TCP Session</h3>
+The Time to Live (TTL) field in the IP header can be used to identify TCP sessions in Wireshark.
+Here's a step-by-step procedure to find TCP sessions using TTL:

+Open Wireshark and load the capture file containing the network traffic you want to analyze.

+Filter the traffic to display only TCP packets.
+You can do this by typing "tcp" in the filter box.

+Look for packets with different TTL values.
+The TTL field in the IP header specifies the maximum number of hops a packet can take before being discarded.
+Each operating system sets a default TTL value for outgoing packets, which can be used to identify the operating system.

+Select a packet with a TTL value that is different from the others.
+Right-click on the packet and select "Follow > TCP stream" from the context menu.

+The TCP stream window will show the packets that belong to the selected session.
+The source and destination IP addresses and port numbers will be displayed at the top of the window.

+To view the data sent and received during the session, click on the "ASCII" or "Hex dump" buttons at the bottom of the window.

+Repeat the process for other packets with different TTL values to identify more TCP sessions.

+By following these steps, you can use the TTL field in the IP header to identify TCP sessions in Wireshark.